AAli107/Consyl-Engine/README.md

 There is also `Engine.CreateGameObjectNoTex()` which is the same thing, but is added so that if you don't want to add any texture into your object.

-Here's an important method under Engine class, which is `Engine.DestroyGameObject()`, it destroys a gameObject by inputting it's index.
-When creating your GameObject the method returns the index of the created object.
+Here's an important method under Engine class, which is `Engine.DestroyGameObject()`, it destroys a gameObject by inputting it's unique ID.

+Creating GameObjects with the methods used above, will return it's unique ID which is selected at random.
+You need to store it in a int variable so you w can reference the GameObject later.